nitinprakash96/nitinprakash96.github.io/_posts/2018-06-26-Diving-deep-into-Reinforcement-learning.markdown

 This seems not much of a complicated problem but for once, what if we applied approaches other than RL?

 - Let's say we apply ***minimax*** method from _game theory_.
-It would be difficult to apply that in this case because it assumes a particular way of playing by the opponent. minimax player would never reach a game state from which it could lose.
+It would be difficult to apply that in this case because it assumes a particular way of playing by the opponent.
+Minimax player would never reach a game state from which it could lose.
 In fact it will always win from that state because of incorrect play by the opponent.

 <p align="center">
   <img src="/images/3_post/tt-lost.jpg" style="width:500px;height:400px;">